shubhamdeodia/react-typescript-webpack-boilerplate/README.md

-# React, Typescript, Eslint Template
+# React, Typescript, Eslint boilerpalte
 It's a simple tempalte which utilize the power of React, Typescript, Babel and Webpack

 ### Available Script